btwardus/dsPyTest/README.md

 - **Validation Size:** Adjust the sample size or use the full validation set as needed.
 - **Teleprompters:** Try other DSPy teleprompters (see `main.py` for examples).

+## Advanced Teleprompter Optimization

+BootstrapFewShot is a great starting point.
+For potentially better performance, you can explore `dspy.teleprompt.BootstrapFewShotWithRandomSearch`.
+This optimizer not only finds the best examples but also searches for the best instructions and prompt formats.
+It requires more computational effort but can yield superior results.

 ## Model Performance (gpt-4.1)

 When using the `gpt-4.1` model, the following classification report was achieved on the full validation set: